kcaisley/frida/docs/analysis_refactor.md

 ## Explicit runner functions

-`runner.py` is a readable notebook-like collection of named, no-argument Python functions.
+`runner.py` is a readable notebook-like collection of named Python functions.
 Each function:

 1. names every HDF5 input path explicitly relative to: